Seven Day Complete Rwanda Tour

 This tour really does have it all.
 Not only do you get to see Rwanda's famous mountain gorillas and chimpanzees, but you also get to mix in engaging cultural experiences and your choice of a variety of optional activities to make the trip your own.

 If you're looking to soak in as much of Rwanda's stunning natural beauty as humanly possible, The Complete Rwanda is the tour for you.

 DAY ONE - KIGALI - NYUNGWE NATIONAL PARK

-The trip will be broken up with a number of stops, including a visit to the Butare National Museum.
-You'll also pay a visit to Nyanza, where you can visit the former palace of the last Rwandan king as well as the local Arts Museum.
+The trip will be broken up with a number of stops,.
+You'll pay a visit to Nyanza, where you can visit the former palace of the last Rwandan king.
+Further you will make a stop the Butare National Museum.

 After lunch, you'll proceed to Nyungwe, passing through the forest along the way.
 You'll have the chance to see playful primates playing by the road as you travel.

 You'll arrive at your Nyungwe accommodation in time for dinner and a good night's rest.

 DAY TWO - NYUNGWE FOREST NATIONAL PARK